vyrjana/DearEIS/documentation/plotting.md

 ### **deareis.api.plotting.PlotSettings**

-A class representing a complex plot that can contain one or more data sets, Kramers-Kronig test results, equivalent circuit fitting results, and simulation results.
+A class representing a complex plot that can contain one or more data sets, Kramers-Kronig test results, DRT analysis results, equivalent circuit fitting results, and simulation results.

 ```python
 class PlotSettings(object):